Latent semantic indexing: Why marketers don’t need to worry about it

 For example, if your main keyword is “digital marketing,” include related terms such as “online advertising,” “SEO strategies,” and “social media marketing” to signal to search engines that your content is comprehensive.

-One useful tool for this is Semrush’s Keyword Magic Tool, which helps you discover a broad range of related terms and phrases.
-By using this tool, you can generate a list of relevant keywords and topics that align with your primary focus.
+One useful tool for this is the Keyword Magic Tool, which helps you discover a broad range of related terms and phrases.
+This tool can generate a list of relevant keywords and topics that align with your primary focus.

-These suggestions will not only increase the depth of your content, they’ll also improve its semantic relevance, helping search engines understand that your article addresses multiple aspects of the subject.
+These suggestions will not only increase the depth of your content but also improve its semantic relevance, helping search engines understand that your article addresses multiple aspects of the subject.

 Action steps:

-- Use keyword tools like Semrush’s Keyword Magic Tool to find conceptually relevant keywords and related phrases
+• Use keyword tools to find conceptually relevant keywords and related phrases.

 4. Utilize structured data

-Structured data (like schema markup) helps search engines understand the relationships between elements in your content.
-It enhances search engines’ ability to interpret your content and may even provide opportunities for rich snippets, which can improve click-through rates.
+Structured data (like schema markup) lets search engines understand the relationships between elements in your content.
+It enhances search engines’ ability to interpret your content and provides opportunities for rich snippets, which can improve click-through rates.

 Action steps: